lhcb/starterkit-lessons/first-analysis-steps/analysis-productions.md

 {% challenge "Add a magnet-up job" %}

 Currently, this will create ntuples for 2016 magnet-down MC data only.
-See if you can add to your `info.yaml` file to create a job for 2016 magnet-up data as well. *Hint:* you will need to find the location of the correct `.DST` file using bookkeeping.
+See if you can add to your `info.yaml` file to create a job for 2016 magnet-up data as well. *Hint:* the location of the correct `.DST` file can be found using bookkeeping.

 {% solution "Solutions" %}